 Having an Incident Reporting Policy helps create a corporate culture of open communication where employees can help keep your enterprise a safe and healthy workplace.
 Outlining how to tell your enterprise about a range of negative experiences like personal injury or damaged property, incident reporting can also alert you to a scenario that could potentially become dangerous.
 Good reporting has several benefits, including serious injury prevention, leading to health and safety improvements, and saving time and resources.
 In addition, you keep your team and your company safer by providing straightforward ways to make these reports, whether through an online portal, in-person to HR, or a company form.

-An Incident Response Policy works hand-in-hand with your reporting policy and helps to quickly identify areas vulnerable to potential breaches to minimize damage.
-A good incident response policy helps restore security as quickly as possible.
+An Incident Response Policy works hand-in-hand with your reporting policy and helps to identify areas vulnerable to potential breaches to minimize damage quickly.
+A good incident response policy helps restore security as soon as possible.
 IBM reports that if a breach occurs without an Incident Response Policy in place, your company is likely to spend $1.2 million more on damage control than counterparts with breach preparations.

 Unlike incident reporting, a Whistleblower Policy outlines how misconduct (like harassment, illegal activities, or corruption) should be shared.
 At times, it also helps to protect the reporting individual from repercussions.
 Whistleblowing can happen organizational level or publicly.
-Each company handles whistleblowing differently: it’s important to explore potential options and find your best fit.
-Whether you choose to set up an anonymous hotline, an online social channel, or even a police reporting line, setting up avenues for whistleblowing helps keep your company and employees safer by giving them a clear reporting path without fear.
+Each company handles whistleblowing differently: exploring potential options and finding your best fit is essential.
+Whether you set up an anonymous hotline, an online social channel, or even a police reporting line, setting up avenues for whistleblowing helps keep your company and employees safer by giving them a clear reporting path without fear.

-Identifying your areas of risk is simpler with effective monitoring or reporting tools, but you can also learn from past breaches and mistakes.
-Consider what efforts or oversights led to costly mistakes and the red flags led to them so they can be guarded in the future.
+Identifying your risk areas is more straightforward with effective monitoring or reporting tools, but you can also learn from past breaches and mistakes.
+Consider what efforts or oversights led to costly errors and the red flags led to them so they can be guarded in the future.

-It’s also important to make sure employees are intentional about protecting your data and are aware their activity is monitored in order to minimize risk (if this is a choice you make).
-Without this knowledge, data tracking can be an invasion of privacy, one reason legal compliance and transparency are invaluable as you establish your policy.
+It’s also essential to ensure employees are intentionally protecting your data and are aware their activity is monitored to minimize risk (if this is a choice you make).
+Without this knowledge, data tracking can invade privacy, one reason legal compliance and transparency are invaluable as you establish your policy.

-Your Corporate Security Policy is the public guide referenced to prevent breaches in the event of (and in anticipation of future) breaches.
-Writing your security policy makes compliance easier for everyone: written protocols provide an explicit point of reference that can be accessed anytime, by anyone, leaving no room for confusion or deviance and ensuring everyone is on the same page.
+Your Corporate Security Policy is the public guide referenced to prevent breaches in the event of (and in anticipation of future) violations.
+Writing your security policy makes compliance easier for everyone: written protocols provide an explicit point of reference that anyone can access anytime, leaving no room for confusion or deviance and ensuring everyone is on the same page.

-Once your policy is established in writing, all employees should be trained on how to follow the policy, report violations, and protect your data and should sign a compliance agreement upon completion.
+Once your policy is established in writing, all employees should be trained to follow the procedure, report violations, protect your data, and sign a compliance agreement upon completion.
 When there’s one weak link in a chain, it breaks.
 Without training, there’s no way to guarantee every employee will act in agreement to protect your data.

 Despite training and best intentions, human imperfections inevitably lead to error.
 When a breach or non-compliant action occurs—even accidentally—corrective action should be taken.
 This communicates consistency and follow-through to both employees and the public that you really do enforce your policies and take data protection seriously.
-It also offers your team the opportunity to learn from others’ mistakes and prevent future breaches.
+It also allows your team to learn from others’ mistakes and prevent future breaches.

 Even with a near-impenetrable corporate security policy in place, it’s impossible to eliminate risk.
 However, adding additional safeguards—like an experienced and reliable risk solutions partner—to watch your blind spots and provide additional support strengthens your arsenal.

 At Resolver, our sophisticated, easy-to-use solutions are designed to help your growing enterprise reach new heights.
-Whether you need improved corporate security, best-in-class risk and compliance, or experienced IT management, Resolver’s technology and data-driven reporting help you drive your business forward.
+Whether you need improved corporate security, best-in-class risk, compliance, or experienced IT management, Resolver’s technology and data-driven reporting help drive your business forward.
 Contact us today to request your demo and see how our solutions can work for you.